nytimes/httptest/README.md

 - passphrase (can be empty string if key is not encrypted)
 - string(s)... (any amount of strings, from previously set headers or literal values)

+#### postData
+Sends an HTTP POST request to the given URL, returns either the whole response body or a specific JSON element, and treats the remaining arguments as data

+Args:
+- url (the URL to send the request to)
+- element (the specific JSON element to return from the response body; use an empty string for the whole response body, and note that the whole response body will always be returned for arrays)
+- string(s)... (any amount of strings, from previously set headers or literal values, which will be concatenated and delimited with '&' for the request body)

+#### concat
+Concatenates the arguments into a single string

+Args:
+- string(s)... (any amount of strings, from previously set headers or literal values, which will be concatenated)

 ### Full test example

 Required fields for each test: